 Breach of Confidence: What Action Can a Business Take?

-If your business is suffering economic losses or other damages because someone is using your business’s confidential information, our litigation lawyers are here to help.
+If your business is suffering economic losses or other damages because someone is using your business’s confidential information, our business lawyers are here to help.

 You can send a cease-and-desist letter to the party that used or disclosed your confidential information without your permission.
 If you have suffered damages you can prove, you can also demand compensation for your losses and negotiate with the other party.
 This is typically done through a demand letter.